pleabargain/EnglishHelpsYourCareer/idioms.md

 # Food for thought
 * If something is food for thought, it is worth thinking about or considering seriously.
 # Fool me once, shame on you; fool me twice, shame on me
-* This means that you should learn from your mistakes and not allow people to take advantage of you repeatedly.<br />
+* This means that you should learn from your mistakes and not allow people to take advantage of you repeatedly.
 # Fools rush in where angels fear to tread
 * This idiom is used where people who are inexperienced or lack knowledge do something that more informed people
 * would avoid.